D. Jacques Smith

 Jacques is consistently ranked as a leading health care litigator by both Chambers USA and the Legal 500 US and is recognized with an AV Preeminent® rating.
 A frequent writer and speaker on government investigations and the False Claims Act, Jacques’ work has been widely cited by The National Law Journal, Bloomberg Legal, Compliance Week, Law360, and other leading publications.
 His cases have gained wide attention and been covered by electronic and print media, including The New York Times, USA Today, The Wall Street Journal, Chicago Tribune, The Washington Post, The Miami Herald, and other leading news organizations.

 Jacques is also viewed as a thought leader in the Health Care and Enforcement industry.
 He is a founder and leader of the firm’s popular Investigations Blog, a destination for enforcement news and analysis published weekly.
-In 2020, it was the firm’s top blog, gaining over 60,000 readers.
-In 2021 and 2022, Jacques was the firm’s top-read author, gaining almost 100,000 reads of about 50 news alerts each year.
-JDSupra recognized Jacques and the Investigations Blog with its Top Author Award for 2022.
+Since its establishment in 2020, it has been the firm’s top blog.
+In 2022, JDSupra recognized Jacques and the Investigations Blog with its Top Author Award.
+Jacques continues to be one of the firm’s top-read authors, gaining almost 100,000 reads of about 50 news alerts each year.

 Jacques is also a decorated Captain with extensive and unique legal experience through his 30 years of service in the US Navy.
 He served as General Courts-Martial Judge, Chief Navy Reserve Trial Judge, and on the Navy-Marine Corps Court of Criminal Appeals.
 With more than 12 years of experience on the trial and appellate benches, Jacques presided over more than 200 jury, bench, and appellate trials and hearings.